 By giving the full picture, I actually commend him for sticking it out that long!
 Rather than judge him on the brevity of that employment!

 The idea is to give the employer a full and best insight into who you are.
 Tell them at 15 you were working weekends at the local B&B. Tell them that you went from being a Kitchen Porter to Sous Chef at the local pub.

 It might not seem relevant to you but to a prospective employer, it shows you are hardworking, ambitious and proved yourself worthy to a previous employer.

 4-EDUCATION: List your education (Format: qualification, institute and date) with any accreditation’s you have, certification, training or courses you’ve been on.

-Only when you’ve a number of years work experience behind you will your education become less important and eventually left off your CV.
+Only when you have a number of years of work experience behind you will your education become less important and eventually left off your CV.

 5-INTERESTS: We thoroughly believe it is the person that an employer is hiring, not just getting a “bum” on a seat.
 It is nice to be able to tell an employer a bit about you, going back to the example of the young man I spoke with.